1960 Munich C-131 crash: Accident

 On 17 December 1960, the Samaritan was due to fly from Munich-Riem airport in Germany to RAF Northolt in the United Kingdom with 13 passengers and 7 crew.
 Shortly after takeoff, the aircraft lost power to one of its two Pratt & Whitney R-2800 radial engines.
 Unable to maintain altitude and with bad visibility due to fog, it hit the 318 ft steeple of St. Paul's Church next to the Oktoberfest site (then vacant) in the Ludwigsvorstadt borough.
 Subsequently, at 2:10 PM, it crashed into a crowded two-section Munich tramway car on Martin-Greif-Straße, close to Bayerstraße.

 All 13 passengers and 7 crew members on the plane died.
 32 people on the ground were killed and 20 were injured.
 A section of the wing crashed through the roof of a building at Hermann-Lingg-Straße, a block away from the main accident site, without injuring anybody there.
-The Free Lance-Star, a daily newspaper for Fredricksburg and its surrounding areas, reported that some passengers on the Convair were holiday-bound University of Maryland students who were dependants of military personnel stationed in England.
+The Free Lance-Star, a daily newspaper for Fredricksburg and its surrounding areas, reported that some passengers on the Convair were holiday-bound University of Maryland students who were dependents of military personnel stationed in England.